wren-lang/wren/doc/site/classes.markdown

     class Pegasus is Unicorn {}

-    Pegasus.canFly // ERROR: Static methods are not inherited.
+    Pegasus.canFly //!
+Static methods are not inherited.

 This also means constructors are not inherited:

     :::wren
     class Unicorn {
-      this new(name) {
+      construct new(name) {
         System.print("My name is " + name + ".")
       }
     }

     class Pegasus is Unicorn {}

-    Pegasus.new("Fred") // Error!
+    Pegasus.new("Fred") //!
+Pegasus does not define new().

 Each class gets to control how it may be constructed independently of its base classes.
 However, constructor *initializers* are inherited since those are